 Hansson, M., P. Pemberton, B. Håkansson, A. Reinart, K. Alikas.
 Operational nowcasting of algal blooms in the Baltic Sea using MERIS and MODIS.
 ESA Living Planet Symposium, Bergen 28-Jun to 02-Jul-2010, Special Publication SP-686, 2010.

 Hansson, M., & B. Hakansson, 2007, “The Baltic Algae Watch System – a remote sensing application for monitoring cyanobacterial blooms in the Baltic Sea”, Journal of Applied Remote Sensing 2007, 1(1):011507.

-Karhu, M., O.P.
+Kahru, M., O.P.
 Savchuk, and R. Elmgren, 2007, “Satellite measurements of cyanobacterial bloom frequency in the Baltic Sea: Interannual and spatial variability”.
 Marine Ecology Progress Series Vol. 343: 15–23.